COME TO LAUGH. COME TO CRY. COME TO CARE. COME TO TERMS.

 Aurora goes on with her life as well, constantly being suited by a group of men who have nothing better to do but adore the headstrong woman twenty-four-seven.
 She enjoys their company, but finds herself fascinated by the neighbor, washed-up astronaut Garrett Breedlove (Jack Nicholson), who spends his retirement partying with much younger women.
 He turns his attention to Aurora who pretends not to be interested, but after one particularly drunken lunch the couple starts an uneasy relationship…

-Of course there were critics who were above falling for this, but I’m not one of them.
+As expected, some critics were above falling for this, but I’m not one of them.
 This is one case where I completely surrender.
-I know there are problems with the film, but what’s good about it is so damn good that I have to make the emotional decision to ignore the gripes.
+Every objection you might have, I can understand your point.
+But what’s good about this movie is so damn good that I have to make the emotional decision to ignore the gripes.

 Terms of Endearment 1983-U.S. 132 min.
 Color.
 Produced, written and directed by James L. Brooks.
 Novel: Larry McMurtry.
 Music: Michael Gore.
 Cast: Shirley MacLaine (Aurora Greenway), Debra Winger (Emma Horton), Jack Nicholson (Garrett Breedlove), John Lithgow, Jeff Daniels, Lisa Hart Carroll… Danny DeVito.
 Voices of Albert Brooks, Mary Kay Place.

 Trivia: Jennifer Jones originally owned the book rights and allegedly wanted to play the part of Aurora.
 Sissy Spacek was reportedly considered for the part of Emma; Burt Reynolds for the part of Garrett.
 Later a stage play.
 Followed by The Evening Star (1996).